kleros/stake-curate/frontend/docs.md

 Edit changes how the Panel functions, and now renders fields that can be edited.
 It will automatically hide incorrect fields from view.
 It starts with the previous values prefilled by default.
 It will render unfilled, optional fields as well.
 There is a "Next" button below, that will be greyed out until all mandatory fields are properly filled in without errors.
 Query parameters can be used to prefill an edit (`/item/52?mode=edit&name=Mark`).

-Clicking "Next" will let you see the changes, it will only show what fields have changed, and then you can click "Confirm Edit" to finally Edit the item.
+Clicking "Next" will let you see the changes, it will only show what fields have changed.
+If circumstances make it so that the account requires staking more value and tokens in order to take ownership of the item, the button is replaced by a staking button.
+If already enough, you can click "Confirm Edit" to finally Edit the item.
 Just like with Refresh, advanced users may want to use this to raise the stakes.
+But let's implement the UX support when it's actually needed.

 **Challenge Panel**: The required stakes to challenge the item are shown.
 They are expressed in ETH and in the needed ERC20 tokens.